IKIM-Essen/uncovar/docs/user-guide/configuration.md

 ### Config File

-The adapter sequences used can be entered in the config file under `preprocessing` -> `kit adapters`.
+The adapter sequences used can be specified in the config file under `preprocessing` -> `kit adapters`.

 For **paired-end data**, the adapters can be detected by per-read overlap